amai-gsu/DeepEn2023/README.md

 | NLP-based   | Natural language question answering | DNN11 | MobileBERT, FP32                  | ✔️    |      |     | ✔️     | 100.7           |
 | Voice-based | Speech recognition          | DNN12| Conv-Actions-Frozen, FP32           |      |      | ✔️   |       | 3.8             |

-## How to download the datasets
+## How to download DeepEn2023 datasets
 - Go to our project website: https://amai-gsu.github.io/DeepEn2023/
 - Click "Data"
 - Submit the User Survey
 - After you submit the survey, a download link will appear

-# How to use our pre-trained predictor to estimate the model's energy consumption
+# How to use our pre-trained predictors to estimate the model's energy consumption
+Download pre-trained predictors follow the previous step [How to download DeepEn2023 datasets](#How to download DeepEn2023 datasets)

 # How to use DeepEn2023 to train your own predictors